CMB-ML/cmb-ml/README.md

 - [Hydra in scripts](./demonstrations/B_hydra_script_tutorial.ipynb) (*.py files)
 - [Setting up your environment](./demonstrations/C_setting_up_local.ipynb)
 - [Getting and looking at simulation instances](./demonstrations/D_getting_dataset_instances.ipynb)

+More demonstrations are available that use the data generated while running the CMB-ML pipeline.
+Note that (1) they require the pipeline has been run and (2) they were not developed as tutorials, unlike previous notebooks.
+- [paper_figure_planck_obs_and_target.ipynb](../paper_figures/paper_figure_planck_obs_and_target.ipynb): Creates figures of Planck's observation maps and predicted CMB
+- [dataset_results.ipynb](../paper_figures/dataset_results.ipynb): Plots maps after cleaning, to be assembled externally (e.g., in LaTeX)
+- [make_component_maps.ipynb](../paper_figures/make_component_maps.ipynb): Creates single-component maps, for use in other analysis (next line)
+- [paper_components.ipynb](../paper_figures/paper_components.ipynb): Creates figures showing single components (requires previous line having been run)
+- [paper_figure_planck_variance.ipynb](../paper_figures/paper_figure_planck_variance.ipynb): Creates the figure of Planck's variance map at 100 GHz
+- [planck_fwhm_detail.ipynb](../paper_figures/planck_fwhm_detail.ipynb): Creates figures with the detail view of Plancks's maps, such that the effect of different FWHMs is visible

 # Comparing Results